IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 {: .grid}

-*Note 1: Transaction Resource Subscription Search [ITI-113] is required if Actor Resource Notification Subscriber supports  the option "Subscription Search", see Section_ 54.2 Actor Options.*
+*Note 1: If the actor Resource Notification Subscriber supports the option "Subscription Search", it shall support the transaction Resource Subscription Search [ITI-113] (see Section_ 54.2 Actor Options.)*

-*Note 2: Transaction Resource SubscriptionTopic Search [ITI-114] is required if Actor Resource Notification Subscriber supports  the option "_SubscriptionTopic Search", see Section_ 54.2 Actor Options.*
+*Note 2: If the actor Resource Notification Subscriber supports the option "SubscriptionTopic Search", it shall support the transaction Resource SubscriptionTopic Search [ITI-114] (see Section 54.2 Actor Options.)*

 ### 1:54.1.1 Actors